Blockchain

 | Ethereum | https://ethereum-rpc.publicnode.com | No |

-handful of eth_calls per pool, so a free archive endpoint is enough to get validation_state = on_chain.
+only a small number of eth_calls per pool, so a free archive endpoint can be enough to get

-Archive vs non-archive controls snapshot validation, not whether the sync runs:
+Archive support affects validation, not whether event sync runs:

-validation_state = on_chain. - On a non-archive node the historical read fails and the snapshot is kept
+validation_state = on_chain. - On a non-archive node, the historical read fails and the snapshot stays

 validation_state = replay, which is still usable as a replay start point. - A first-time sync on a non-archive node must run to a recent

---to-block, because the bootstrap reads on-chain state at the target block; only recent state is served.
+--to-block, because non-archive nodes only serve recent state and bootstrap reads on-chain state at the target block.

 For other chains or archive access, use a directory such as chainlist.org or comparenodes.com, or a keyed provider (Infura, Alchemy, dRPC).